USRSE/usrse.github.io/README.md

 The increasing use of digital technologies across academia has gone hand in hand with a strong growth in research software.
-This growth includes energing roles for people who create, maintain and contribute to the research software ecosystem.
-Positions like data steward, information manager, research data officer, research software engineer, research supporter, cyberinfrastructure engineer, campus champions, research computing facilitators and other titles are increasingly recognized as core roles in research teams.
+This growth includes emerging roles for people who create, maintain and contribute to the research software ecosystem.

+Positions like data steward, information manager, research data officer, research software engineer, research supporter, cyberinfrastructure engineer, campus champion, research computing facilitator, bioinformatician and other titles are increasingly recognized as core roles in research teams.

 Following the great initiatives in the [UK](http://rse.ac.uk/), [Germany](http://www.de-rse.org/de), the Netherlands [NL](http://nl-rse.org)